cars10/elasticvue/README.md

 Current TODOs, more ore less ordered by importance.

 * specs
-* refactor state to use actions and namespaced modules
+* refactor state to use actions
 * more utilities
 * ping on page load
 * performance - web workers? wasm? requestIdleCallback?